 El Jem Amphitheatre, Carthage,

 Timgad was both a military colony and an incentive to the African people to serve in the Roman army, as anybody who did so for twenty-five years would have a home in the base.
 An interesting point to note about the ruins of Timgad is that all of the homes built there were similar in size, a sign of equality amongst Rome’s citizens.
-The settlement itself was a perfect square shape, spanning an area measuring 355 square metres.
+The original settlement was a perfect square, spanning an area measuring 355 square metres.

 Timgad continued to grow throughout the second century and reached its zenith during the reign of Septimius Severus, from which most of the current buildings date.